dojo/docs/dojo/declare.rst

   var x = new B();
   x.m2 = function(){
     // we need to use a name here because
-    // this method was not properly decorated: var supermethod = this.getInherited("m2", arguments);
+    // this method was not properly annotated: var supermethod = this.getInherited("m2", arguments);
     this.logAndCall("A.m2", supermethod, [1, 2]);
   };